Reassigned Numbers Database

 Xtimeshares.com

 "My salespeople were all crying about the leads.
 We accused our lead vendors of selling fake leads.
 Number Verifier Showed me that 100% of my DIDs were labeled Scam Likely by ATT and about 30% on T-mobile.
-Our answer is now back to normal."
+Our answer rates are now back to normal."

 RatePlus Logo